 The Boat Trip to the Floating Village

 It doesn’t take long to get to the village, maybe about 15-20 minutes on the boat through a low channel only a couple of feet deep and about five feet wide.
-Once we got to the actual lake, we entered the floating village and saw the makeshift houses, each with their own quirky character…
+Once we got to the actual lake, we entered the floating village and saw the makeshift houses, each with its own quirky character…

 The floating houses mainly take one of two forms.
 They are either stilted houses, built intentionally high enough to outlast the rising waters of the lake, or villages consist of floating platform houses anchored in place.
 Both styles of floating villages can be found on the lake.

-Most of the village people are fisherman because this lake has been a crucial source of food for the Cambodian people dating as far back as the Angkor Empire.
+Most of the village people are fishermen because this lake has been a crucial source of food for the Cambodian people dating as far back as the Angkor Empire.
 During the dry season, the locals split their time between farming and fishing (as well as running the odd tour for tourists), but when the rains come and the waters rise, they turn exclusively to casting their nets.

 Upon entering the lake, the first thing you will pass is a “dock,” which is really more like a collection of boats docked on the shore and a small gathering of huts on the mainland.
 This is the small market where the locals sell their fish and buy their vegetables from the mainlanders.

 Next, you will pass one of the largest structures in the village, a small school.
-It’s white with blue painted doors and windows.
+It’s white with blue-painted doors and windows.
 Here is where the village kids can go to primary school.
 They take little boats to school themselves and, due to the small number of classrooms, have to alternate what days they go to school.
 On average, the kids get an hour of English a week on top of their other studies.

 On the tour, our guide explained to us the normal day of a fisherman consists of getting up around 3 am to gather their fish.
 Then, they would travel about 30 minutes by boat inland to a small outcropping of huts.
 Here, locals from the city would come to buy fish and sell vegetables from the mainland to the fisherman.
 Most of the floating village residents make a trip into the city about 1 to 2 times a month to buy clothes and other household goods.